ksg91/Tweet-My-Post/readme.txt

 == Changelog ==

+= 1.4.12 =
+* Quick fix to styling issue in other pages

 = 1.4.11 =
 * Allows you choose whether to tweet or not while publishing post or page